Fort Stewart-Hunter Army Airfield says farewell to integral leader

 |0

-This work, Fort Stewart-Hunter Army Airfield says farewell to integral leader [Image 3 of 3], by Joseph Cooper, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Stewart-Hunter Army Airfield says farewell to integral leader, by Kelsie Steber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.